ivanp7/station/README.md

 To generate `build.ninja`, run `configure <options>`.

+## Build dependencies

+* gcc-compatible compiler (like clang)
+* pkg-config
+* gengetopt
+* ninja

+## Dependencies

+The code implies the availability of the POSIX interfaces.

+The following dependencies are optional.
+Each of them is required only if the corresponding feature is enabled at the build configuration step.

+* SDL2
+* OpenCL

 ## Examples

 A quick and dirty demo plugin can be found in the `demo` subdirectory.